carijutan-itchan/covid-19-csv-parse/README.md

       - observation_date(yyyy-dd-mm)
       - max_results(number)

- 3. This are the sample payload for testing
+ 3. This are the sample response from testing

    ```bash
     {